KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 -- the automatic Github Travis and AppVeyor continuous integration features will assist in enforcing this requirement.

 #### **Testing Your Changes**
-* Run the existing tests in the repository before and after each of your commits to check for any regressions.
+* Run the included layer validation tests (vk_layer_validation_tests) in the repository before and after each of your commits to check for any regressions.
-  There are some tests that appear in all repositories.
-  These tests can be found in the following folders inside of your target build directory:

-  (These instructions are for Linux)

-* In the `tests` directory, run:

->        run_all_tests.sh

-* On Windows, a quick sanity check can be run from inside Visual Studio -- just run the `vk_layer_validation_tests` project, or you can run `run_all_tests.ps1` from a PowerShell window

-* Note that some tests may fail with known issues or driver-specific problems.
-  The idea here is that your changes should not change the test results, unless that was the intent of your changes.
-* Run tests that explicitly exercise your changes.
+* Write additional layer validation tests that explicitly exercise your changes.

 * Feel free to subject your code changes to other tests as well!

 #### **GitHub Cloud CI Testing**